 We will make recommendations for you but ultimately remember that it is your body and you need to make an informed decision based on your expectations and lifestyle preferences.

-While on your Supervised Diet with Primary Care Doctor
+Monthly Visits and Supervised Diet with Primary Care Doctor

 Start making positive lifestyle changes.
 Ask friends or relatives who have had bariatric surgery explain to you what their experience has been like.
 Use the internet.
 Although some information can be misleading in general it is a very good source of research.

-Tests and visits that are sometimes required
+Tests and visits that are typically required

 Pre-operative Visit with Dr. Belsley and Bariatric Quiz